Ole Miss and Oxford Information

 Getting to the University of Mississippi

 The closest major airport is Memphis International Airport.
-We offer shuttles free of charge from Memphis International Airport.
+We offer shuttles at a cost of 25 dollars each way to and from Memphis International Airport.
 More information is provided in the Shuttle Section.

 Official move-in dates: